-There are more than one form of LDL.
+There is more than one form of LDL.
 Primarily, we have both the small, dense LDL molecules that are kind of like little BB gun bullets.
 They oxidize easily and penetrate the walls of arteries.

 Then we have the large, fluffy LDL molecules that are a little bit like furry cotton balls.
 They don’t tend to lodge in the arteries and cause heart disease.

-One important risk factor is whether LDL molecules are primarily of the small, dense type (Pattern B) or the large, fluffy type (Pattern A).
+One important risk factor is whether LDL molecules are primarily of the small, dense type (pattern B) or the large, fluffy type (pattern A).
 The small, dense particles are bad, while the large, fluffy ones are good (11, 12, 13).